PlanetPolly/beautiful-jekyll/researchexperience.md

 **Research Intern** at **The Roger Adams Laboratory** , [University of Illinois at Urbana-Champaign](http://illinois.edu/)

-Mentored by Prof. Hong Yang on Oxygen evolution reaction and the electrochemical activity descriptors*.
+Mentored by Prof. Hong Yang on Oxygen Evolution Reaction and the Electrochemical Activity Descriptors*.